chiara-knicker/CSE121_Labs/README.md

 idf.py monitor
 ```

+To stop monitor:
+ctrl+] or ctrl+t ctrl+x for some keyboards (e.g. German)

-NOTE: flash automatically builds before flashing, to only build, run this after setting the target:
+Flash automatically builds before flashing.
+To only build, run this after setting the target:
 ```
 cd build
 ```